openstack-yak/python-concurrent-disk-io/README.md

 The Test
 --------
 1. Start the server implementation
-2. Open multiple shell sessions (about 4 or 5)
+2. Run multiple request processes (at least 4 or 5)
-3. In each shell session, run 'python make_requests.py' so that all 4 or 5 shell sessions are running concurrently
+3. run 'python make_requests.py&', ensuring the shell sessions are running concurrently

 If the client requests experience timeout, then the problem scenario has manifested itself.
 If none of the concurrent client requests are